FAQ for Alumni

 The College is not closed, but all employees except those needed for essential College operations (e.g., dining service, heating plant, security, continuing to support faculty teaching remotely, etc.) are working remotely.
 The development and alumni relations offices will be available on email and by phone during business hours, generally 8:30 a.m. to 5:00 p.m.

-Because of our concerns around COVID-19, and in order to ensure that our essential work can continue, as of Monday, March 16, we will—for now—restrict access to College facilities to students permitted to remain on campus and to faculty and essential staff.
+Because of our concerns around COVID-19, and in order to ensure that our essential work can continue, as of Monday, March 16, we are—for now—restricting access to College facilities to students permitted to remain on campus and to faculty and essential staff.

-Please refer to the COVID-19 FAQ for updated information on the College’s response to the COVID-19 outbreak.
+Please continue to refer to the COVID-19 FAQ for updated information on the College’s response to the COVID-19 outbreak.